Macedonia in the Eurovision Song Contest 2008: Background

-The Macedonian national broadcaster, Macedonian Radio Television (MRT), broadcasts the event within Macedonia and organises the selection process for the nation's entry.
-Macedonia had previously selected their entry for the Eurovision Song Contest through both national finals and internal selections.
-MRT confirmed their intentions to participate at the 2008 Eurovision Song Contest on 28 November 2007.
-Since 1996, Macedonia selected their entries using a national final.
-For 2008, the broadcaster returned to using the music festival Skopje Fest as a national final to select the Macedonian entry.
+As part of its duties as participating broadcaster, MRT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2008 contest on 28 November 2007.
+MRT had selected all its entries for the contest using a national final.
+For 2008, it returned to use the music festival Skopje Fest as a national final to select the entry.

 Before Eurovision

 Skopje Fest 2008

-Skopje Fest 2008 was a song contest organised by MRT that served as Macedonia's national final to select their entry for the Eurovision Song Contest 2008.
+Skopje Fest 2008 was a song contest organised by MRT that served as a national final to select its entry for the Eurovision Song Contest 2008.
 Fifteen entries participated in the competition which took place on 23 February 2008 at the Metropolis Arena in Skopje, hosted by Živkica Gjurčinovska and Borislav Tnokovski and was broadcast on MTV 1 and MTV Sat.

 Competing entries

 A submission period was opened for interested artists and composers to submit their songs between 30 November 2007 and 31 December 2007.
 MRT received 130 submissions at the closing of the deadline.
 Fifteen entries were selected from the open submissions, while an additional six entries were submitted by well-known composers directly invited by MRT for the competition.
 The twenty-one competing artists and songs were announced on 12 January 2008 during a press conference at the M-1 Studio in Skopje.

 On 14 January 2008, MRT announced that all six entries written by invited composers: "Apolon" performed by Maja Vukićević, "Kubana" performed by Agon and Džoksi, "Životot e tvoj" performed by Sanja Lefkova, "Slatka mala" performed by Igor Šarevski, "Eden čekor ili dva" performed by Filip Jordanovski and "Holivud" performed by Bojan and Big Mama were withdrawn from the competition due to negative reactions from composers of the entries selected from the open submissions.